Heard about the ‘pegan’ diet? Here’s the science…

 Cutting out food groups unnecessarily can put you at an increased risk of nutrient deficiencies.

-The bottom line: yes to eating more plants, no to cutting out food groups!
+Yes to eating more plants, no to cutting out food groups!
 Diversity not restriction.